Christabel Pankhurst

 Dame Christabel Harriette Pankhurst (/ˈpæŋkhərst/; 22 September 1880 – 13 February 1958) was a British suffragette and Royalist born in Manchester, England.
-A co-founder of the Women's Social and Political Union (WSPU), she directed its militant actions from exile in France from 1912 to 1913.
+A co-founder of the Women's Social and Political Union (WSPU) and founder of The Suffragette newspaper, she directed militant actions from exile in France from 1912 to 1913.
 In 1914, she supported the war against Germany.
 After the war, she moved to the United States, where she worked as an evangelist for the Second Adventist movement.

+She was also a founding member of the White Feather campaign.